ramsay-e/1800_BBY06/README.md

 ## General Info
 This browser based web application to ...
-* Hi this is Ramsay.
+* My name is Mitchell.
+I like food.

 ## Technologies
 Technologies used for this project: